microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{FHIR_URL}}/Patient
 ```

-If you want to retrieve the Resource for a specific patient, you could narrow your search to the specific Patient instance by including the `_id` search parameter:
+If you want to retrieve the Resource instance for a specific patient, you could narrow your search within the Resource type by including the `_id` search parameter:

 ```azurecli
 GET {{FHIR_URL}}/Patient?_id=123